OpenCR by Robotis

 - Tutorial to compile and upload the firmware

 Most Arduino's connect to ARC via 9600 baud.
-This OpenCR controller has the ability to connect at a much higher rate.
+This OpenCR controller can connect at a much higher rate.
 The firmware is set for 921,600 BAUD, which is very quick!
 When following the ARC connection tutorial, ensure you specify the correct baud rate for this firmware in the connection control config menu.

 Get technical details of the Arduino pinouts with the OpenCR to understand how ARC maps to the output pins HERE.

 The ports on the OpenCR perform different features based on their usage.
 The diagram above demonstrates how the ports are connected to ARC.
-The Ax ports can be either Analog Input or Digital I/O. The Ax also function as Dx ports.
+The Ax ports can be either Analog Input or Digital I/O. The Ax also functions as a Dx port.
 The UART 0, 1, & 2 are connected to UART 1, 2 & 3, respectively.
 Check the link above for information about how OpenCR maps I/O pins.

 This device is limited to using PWM on the following pins: 3, 5, 6, 9, 10, 11.
 Check this page to read more from Robotis.